The Nest

 Coop Pros

-2. Closing costs are typically lower than condos.
+2. Closing costs are typically lower than those for condos.

 3. Most coop buildings are majority owner-occupied, meaning you won’t have a constant revolving door of new neighbors.